raptortech-js/YoRestrooms/README.md

-YoTaxi
+YoRestrooms
 ======

-Yo your location to get the number of nearest taxi stand.
-Add `YOTAXISTAND` in your contacts and YO it when you are in need of a Taxi.
+Yo your location to get a list of nearby bathrooms.
+Add `YORESTROOMS` in your contacts and YO it when you are in need of a restrooms.